Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

    :alt: Screenshot of RED Brick Wizard Step 3 (C/C++).
    :align: center

-The Tinkerforge C Bindings are preinstalled on the RED Brick (compiled as a library (libtinkerforge.so), available in ``/usr/lib/``).
+The Tinkerforge C/C++ Bindings are preinstalled on the RED Brick (compiled as a library (libtinkerforge.so), available in ``/usr/lib/``).
 The headers are available in ``/usr/include/tinkerforge``.
 You can directly link against this library (see example below).